- Published On: July 14, 2020

-2. Stretch fertility with strategic crop rotations
+2. Stretch your organic fertility strategy with crop rotations

 Both cash and cover crops can provide nutrients as part of a rotation plan.
 Legumes, in particular, can fix their own nitrogen.
 The amount of nitrogen derived from crop rotations depends in some cases on the location of your farm.
-For example, organic soybean crops in Iowa can provide a 50-pound credit while dropping to a 40-pound credit in Minnesota.
+For example, organic soybean crops in Iowa can provide a 50 pound credit while dropping to a 40 pound credit in Minnesota.
 If you rotate from soybeans into corn or wheat, take into account the nitrogen credit derived from the soybeans.

 3. Grow your own nitrogen with cover crops